AkshatSh/DPD/docs/blog_4.md

 #### Experiment Results

-The experiment resutls are below, comparing the F1, precission, and recall.
+The experiment resutls are below, comparing the F1, precission, and recall on the valid set.

 ![experiment_results](figures/weak_keyword_experiment.png)